 This summarises all movements in cash and cash equivalents arising from both revenue and capital transactions with third parties.
 It excludes funds held in trust for others and the Pension Fund.

-There was an increase in cash and cash equivalents in 2022/23 of £12.7m.
+There was a decrease in cash and cash equivalents in 2023/24 of £13.6m.